rpeszek/typed-encoding/README.md

 # typed-encoding
-Type level annotations that make programming strings safer.
+Type level annotations, string transformations, and other goodies that make programming strings safer.

 ## Motivation
 I have recently spent a lot of time troubleshooting various `Base64`, `quoted-printable`, and `Utf8` encoding issues.